-Spatchcocking a chicken is my favorite way to prepare it.
-If you've never done it before, all that's necessary is a sharp pair of kitchen shears.
+Spatchcocking a chicken one of our favorite ways to prepare it.
+If you've never done it before, all you need is a sharp pair of kitchen shears.
 Spatchcock, also know as Spattlecock, is the process of removing the backbone from poultry to flatten it out in preparation for roasting or grilling it.
-The end result is a more evenly cooked chicken (or turkey, duck or any game bird) that cooks in a much faster time.
-There's need to wonder if the thigh meat is done when the breast is fully cooked when you spatchcock the bird first.
+The end result is a more evenly cooked chicken (or turkey, duck or any game bird) that cooks much faster.
+There's no need to wonder if the thigh meat is done at the same time that the breast is fully cooked when you spatchcock the bird first.

 Here's what you do:

-Starting at thigh end, cut along one side of backbone with kitchen shears.
+Starting at thigh end, cut along one side of the backbone with kitchen shears.

 Turn chicken around and cut along the other side.